neurodebian/neurodebian/sandbox/schroot-fslview.rst

    apt-get update
    apt-get upgrade

-- Read ``man schroot`` on how to enable persistent sessions so that chroot initiation could be done ones during boot instead of per each fslview invocation
+Also you might like to read ``man schroot`` on how to enable persistent sessions so that chroot initiation could be done ones during boot instead of per each fslview invocation

 If you have any comments (typos, improvements, etc) -- feel welcome to leave a comment below, or just email `us@NeuroDebian`_ .